All Products

 Note

-• Database accounts created by using the mongo shell are not listed on the Accounts page of the ApsaraDB for MongoDB console.
+• Database accounts that are created using the mongo shell cannot be queried on the Accounts page in the ApsaraDB for MongoDB console.

-• The first time you use the mongo shell to create a database account, you must authenticate the root account of the instance in the admin database.
+• When you create a database account using the mongo shell for the first time, you must authenticate the built-in root account of the instance in the admin database.

 1. Switch to the admin database.